We’re doing everything to make sure our call centres run smoothly, with all our teams working from home to support our customers.

 If you’re unable to get to a shop with a PayPoint yourself and have nobody around to help you, then please call us on 0333 777 3247.
 Please also call if you’re struggling to find an open shop with a PayPoint.

 You can check the PayPoint website to find your nearest top-up location.
+And you can also top up your account in the UW app.

 Emergency fault repairs are still a priority.
 Engineers will assess the situation and work to fix the problem from outside your home whenever possible.
 This includes remote repairs at the exchange.
 Where a fault can't be fixed without entering your property, strict Openreach service protocols will be followed.
 The appointment may also need to be rescheduled.